rahulchoudhari/flowviz/USAGE.md

 # FlowViz Usage Guide

-This guide will help you get started with FlowViz for FMGC data analysis.
+This guide will help you get started with FlowViz for Industry Data analysis.

 ## Quick Start